Fritzl case: Chamber

 The Fritzl property in Amstetten is a building dating from around 1890.
 A newer building was added after 1978, when Fritzl applied for a building permit for an "extension with basement."
 In 1983, building inspectors visited the site and verified that the new extension had been built according to the dimensions specified on the permit.
 Fritzl had illegally enlarged the room by excavating space for a much larger basement, concealed by walls.
-Around 1981 or 1982, according to his statement, Fritzl started to turn this hidden cellar into a prison chamber and installed a washbasin, toilet, bed, hot plate and refrigerator.
+Around 1981 or 1982, according to his statement, Fritzl started to turn this hidden cellar into a prison chamber and installed a sink, toilet, bed, hot plate and a refrigerator.
 In 1983, he added more space by creating a passageway to a pre-existing basement area under the old part of the property, of which only he knew.

 The concealed cellar had a 5 m corridor, a storage area and three small open cells, connected by narrow passageways, along with a basic cooking area and bathroom facilities, followed by two sleeping areas, which were equipped with two beds each.
 It covered an area of approximately 55 m2.
 The cell had two access points: a hinged door that weighed 500 kg, which is thought to have become unusable over the years because of its weight, and a metal door, reinforced with concrete and on steel rails that weighed 300 kg, and measured 1 m high and 60 cm wide.
 It was located behind a shelf in Fritzl's basement workshop, protected by an electronic code entered using a remote control unit.
 In order to reach this door, five locking basement rooms had to be crossed.
 To get to the area where Elisabeth and her children were held, eight doors in total needed to be unlocked, of which two doors were additionally secured by electronic locking devices.